Idaho Fallen Firefighters Memorial Park

 1791 W. Shoreline Dr., Boise

 Idaho Fallen Firefighters Memorial Park is a 5-acre site on the Greenbelt west of downtown Boise.
-The park features an open grassy area, shady trees and benches for enjoying the river, public art and a memorial to fallen firefighters.
+The park features an open grassy area, public art, shady trees, restrooms and benches for enjoying the river and memorials for fallen firefighters and 9/11.

 All alcoholic beverages including beer and wine are prohibited at this park.